Grilled Cilantro Lime Chicken

 Here are a few tips to help you make this recipe:

-• If you’re using smaller limes, you’ll need more of them.
-The amount of juice you get from a lime can vary depending on the size of your limes.
-For example, a medium-large sized lime will usually yield 2-3 tablespoons of juice.
-If you have smaller limes, plan to use 2 or 3 limes to get the needed amount of juice for this recipe.
+• You may need more limes.
+The amount of juice you get can vary depending on the size of your limes.
+For example, a medium- to large-sized lime will usually yield 2-3 tablespoons of juice.
+If you have smaller limes, plan to use a couple more to get the needed amount of juice for this recipe.

-• Marinate the chicken in the fridge.
+• Marinate in the fridge.
 If you plan to marinate the chicken longer than 30 minutes, do so in the refrigerator so it doesn’t spoil.

-• A few tips depending on what kind of grill you have: If you’re using a grill that doesn’t have a temperature gauge, start the grill at medium-high, and lower the temperature to medium or medium-low.
+• Manage your grill temperature.
+If you’re using a grill that doesn’t have a temperature gauge, start the grill at medium-high, and lower the temperature to medium or medium-low.
 You want to prevent it from flaring up but still have enough heat to cook.
 If you’re using a charcoal grill, heat the first side over the coals, and when you turn the chicken, place it on indirect heat.

-• Use the same measuring spoon to measure the honey that you used for the oil.
+• Better measuring and cleanup.
 If you use the same measuring spoon for both the honey and oil, measure the oil first.
 Then the honey won’t stick and will slide right out.

 • Properly prepare the grill.
 Oil the grill grates before preheating the grill to prevent sticking.
 The secret to great grill marks and the meat not sticking is a very hot grill.
 So make sure you preheat it!